NHSDigital/connecting-party-manager/README.md

 - `make apigee--deploy`

-This when run locally will need you to have done a local `terraform--plan` and `terraform--apply` (as it will read some details from the output files)
+When you run this locally you will need to have done a local `terraform--plan` and `terraform--apply` (as it will read some details from the output files)

 Caveats